Cirkit Designer Logo

 FAQs

-A: No, operating the VTX without an antenna can damage the internal circuitry due to reflected power.
+A: No, powering the VTX without an antenna can damage the transmitter.

-Q: How far can a 5.8 GHz VTX transmit?
+• Q: How far can the VTX transmit video?

-A: The range depends on the output power, antenna type, and environmental conditions.
+A: Transmission range depends on the output power, antenna type, and environmental conditions.
 Typical ranges are 500m to 2km.

-Q: Can I use the VTX with a digital camera?
+• Q: Can I use the VTX indoors?